al2wang/MSTS-TSW-Projects/CR_DF11G/README.md

 Grand Theft Auto Vupdatex64dlcpacks

-2.Open OpenIV, and open the dlclist.xml file
+2.Open OpenIV, and open the dlclist.xml file right-click it and choose the option that says Extract All…, Unzip, or Uncompress, and then select a folder where you want the files to end up.

 Grand Theft Auto Vupdateupdate.rpfcommondatadlclist.xml open, add a new line：